-This section is addressed to the Django committers and to anyone interested in knowing how code gets committed into Django core.
+This section is addressed to the Committers and to anyone interested in knowing how code gets committed into Django core.
 If you’re a community member who wants to contribute code to Django, have a look at Working with Git and GitHub instead.

 Handling pull requests¶